Skip Navigation

 Here’s a real quick one on making sure you don’t blow your crawl budget on your SvelteKit project JavaScript files.

-I noticed this 11 months ago and didn’t write about it.
+I noticed this almost 2 years ago and didn’t write about it.
 Tangentially related, I’ve recently been having a bit of a mare with Google indexing things I don’t want it to.
 So now I’m sharing it with you to help if you’re having similar issues.

 So, I first noticed this when I was working with the absolute SEO legend that is Dino Kukic!
 He clued me into finding where your crawl budget is going in the Google Search Console.